UCL/research-computing-with-cpp/02cpp1/sec03ObjectOrientedProgramming.md

 };
 ```

 and then we can call the density directly without another calculation.
 The problem that we now have is that in order for our data to be self-consistent, **a relationship between the radius, mass, and density must be satisfied**.
+This kind of relationship is called an **invariant**: a property that must be maintained by all instances of a class.
+Invariants are very important for writing safe programs, and for being able to reason about the behaviour of programs.

 We could approach this problem by calculating the density in the constructor, and making the radius, mass, and density **private**.
 This means that external code can't change any of these values, and therefore they can't become inconsistent with one another.
 But we still need to be able to _read_ these variables for our physics simulation, so we'll need to write **getter** functions for them:
 ```cpp